 ii) If timeWindowType is SLIDINGWINDOW then a new time window shall be started when the next notification is received.

-When notifications from all target <subscription> resources occur within the required time window the Hosting CSE shall issue a cross-resource notification in a notification data object with type m2m:notification with subscriptionReference element set as the URI of the <crossResourceSubscription> resource.
+When notifications from all target <subscription> resources occur within the required time window the Hosting CSE shall compose a cross-resource notification in a notification data object with type m2m:notification:

+Set subscriptionReference element as the URI of the <crossResourceSubscription> resource.

+If the expirationCounter attribute is set, then it shall be decreased by one when the Originator successfully sends the Notify request primitive.
+If the counter equals to zero('0'), the corresponding <crossResourceSubscription> resource shall be deleted as described in 7.4.58.2.4.

 Send the notification to the notificationURI using the procedure defined in clause 7.5.1.2.2.